og-sw-projects/thyroid-disease-classification/README.md

 # thyroid-disease-classification
-A machine learning project to predict thyroid diseases
+A data analysis and machine learning project developed in collaboration with ChatGPT, centered around preprocessing and modeling to predict thyroid disorders.